ebingrav/avwiki/Category:Redtooth's_Isle.md

 ## Adventuring

-This area is similar to [ Frozen Wastes](:Category:_Frozen_Wastes "wikilink") in the level of the mobs, but is bigger and contains more mobs.
+This area is similar to [ Frozen Wastes](:Category:_Frozen_Wastes.md "wikilink") in the level of the mobs, but is bigger and contains more mobs.

 The top part is a jungle with various creatures.
 This is a good place for tanking with a smallish group because it is uncursed.
 The female